-When we’re speaking out loud, we introverts may have trouble with word retrieval, meaning, we struggle to find just the right word we want.
+When we’re speaking out loud, introverts may have trouble with word retrieval, meaning, we struggle to find just the right word we want.
 In social situations, this may translate to us having trouble keeping up with fast-talking extroverts.
-At work, we may fail to win the support of our colleagues when we raise an idea in a meeting, because we come off sounding like we don’t know what we’re talking about, even though we do.
+At work, we may fail to win the support of our colleagues when we raise an idea in a meeting, because we come off sounding like we don’t know what we’re talking about, even when we do.
 In the classroom, we may shrink from raising our hand, because we know it will be hard to put our thoughts into words while our classmates are staring at us.

-Introverts “often feel as if they express themselves better in writing than in conversation,” writes Susan Cain in her book, Quiet: The Power of Introverts in a World That Can’t Stop Talking.
+Introverts “often feel as if they express themselves better in writing than in conversation,” writes Susan Cain in Quiet: The Power of Introverts in a World That Can’t Stop Talking.
 And indeed, many introverts are authors.
 John Green, author of The Fault in Our Stars, wrote “Writing is something you do alone.
 It’s a profession for introverts who want to tell you a story but don’t want to make eye contact while doing it.”

 While not all introverts become professional writers, introverts generally prefer text messages and emails to phone calls and in-person meetings.
 Likewise, many introverts say journaling helps them better understand their thoughts and feelings.
-The reason for this preference once again has to do with how our brains are wired: written words use different pathways in the brain, which seem to flow fluently for many introverts, writes Laney.
+The reason for this preference again has to do with how our brains are wired: written words use different pathways in the brain, which seem to flow more fluently for introverts, writes Laney.

 - Be still and relax.